SWANU: History

 The following year, SWANU was expelled from the Afro-Asian People's Conference.
 Its continued affiliation with the People's Republic of China made it unpopular, as both the Western nations and the Soviet bloc came to regard it as a Chinese proxy.
 Tanzanian authorities closed SWANU's headquarters in Dar es Salaam and ordered the party to leave Tanzania.
 Zambia, another country which had been initially sympathetic to SWANU, began refusing to accept Namibian refugees who were members of that party.
 With SWANU exiles considered prohibited immigrants in both Zambia and Tanzania, they were forced to settle almost solely in Botswana.
 Botswana was willing to accept Namibian refugees, but forbade them from engaging in politics.

 From 1968 onward the party declined into political obscurity and played no major role in the Namibian independence process.
 SWANU did make a belated attempt to raise its own guerrilla army, which was not formally established until 1975.
 The OAU was unimpressed and declared it would sanction only one guerrilla army in Namibia.
 It urged SWANU guerrillas to join the People's Liberation Army of Namibia (PLAN), SWAPO's armed wing, instead.
 Aside from China and initially, Egypt, no countries were willing to supply training or arms to SWANU.
 SWANU's requests for military aid from various socialist states in the Soviet sphere such as Nicaragua and Vietnam were rejected.
 Most of these states had already offered support to PLAN, and the negative examples of Angola and Zimbabwe, where rival guerrilla armies ultimately fought each other, were frequently cited as a pretext for declining aid to SWANU.
 SWANU did establish one guerrilla training camp in Botswana at Dukwe, where it succeeded in smuggling some weapons.
 However, most of its preparations for armed struggle were purely theoretical in nature and due to Botswana's refusal to endorse guerrilla camps on its soil, all training had to be conducted on a covert basis.
 For the duration of the South African Border War, SWANU insurgents were confined to the Dukwe camp and did not participate in the hostilities.

 Policies

 SWANU is a democratic socialist and nationalist party.

 In January 2009, SWANU condemned Israel for their actions during the 2008–2009 Israel–Gaza conflict.
 Calling for an immediate ceasefire and withdrawal from the Palestinian territories, the party called for the severing of Namibian trade and diplomatic relations with Israel.

 On the issue of land reform, SWANU advocated for state intervention to bring about reform more quickly.
 It also criticised the Ministry of Lands and Resettlement for allegedly resettling politicians on land acquired for redistribution instead of the "poorest of the poor".
 It also called for greater political will for land reform.

-Electoral history
+Election results

 For 1999 elections it formed a "Socialist Alliance" with the Workers' Revolutionary Party and got 0.35% of the vote.
 In the 2004 elections it finished last with 3,610 votes and 0.44% of the vote.